 “My life, when I started practicing as a P.A., I realized so many people had helped me and sacrificed for me—not only my parents in Africa, but the people even here in Lubbock, Texas.
 I thought I would give back.
 My dad was getting old and he was having some diabetes problems and he ended up losing his leg and I thought and felt that this was my calling.
 It was time for me to do something.
 I decided to go back to Cameroon to build a small clinic,” he explains.

 That first clinic became a small hospital.
 And another clinic has also been built in Cameroon.
 There are also medical facilities in Nicaragua, Guatemala and the Democratic Republic of the Congo.
-Soon, Atabong and others plan to go to Jamaica to explore building another sustainable healthcare facility.
+In June, Atabong and others went to Jamaica to explore building another sustainable healthcare facility.

 Since 2008, Purpose Medical Mission has raised nearly $5 million through donations from individuals.
 Atabong says all money that’s raised goes to medical supplies, facility building and equipment.